Achint08/algo-kit/README.md

-# Basic Data Structures nad Algorithms
+# Basic Data Structures And Algorithms

 ## Central idea behind this project